SarahZimmermann-Schmutzler/hydralein/README.md

     ```

 > [!NOTE]
 > With the default charset (digits and lowercase letters), this attack would require 42.5 days of computing time.
-Using the --min and --max options would not shorten the processing time much
+Using the --min and --max options would not shorten the processing time much.

 * To run a **Dictionary Attack** you need this command: